Mark-MDO47/FPGA_RBG_2_RBGW/rgb_sbit2wrd/README.md

  At this point we are in some arbitrary point in a stream of data to a string of LEDs and we will lose data.
  The approach to re-synchronize with the input stream is to stop placing data into the FIFO until we get in_stream_reset AND in_wr_fifo_full is 0.
-This is end of a string of LED words; the next LED word starts at the first LED.
-It is the perfect place to start up processing again.
+This is the end of a string of LED words; the next LED word starts at the first LED so it is the perfect place to start up processing again.